d4rckh/voltgate/readme.md

 ## Features
 - Reverse proxy supporting multiple services and domains
-- Basic rate limiting based on client address
+- Basic rate limiting with Redis
+- Basic caching with Redis
 - Hot reloading of endpoints and services
 - Log publishing to Loki